Celebrating Women in Science 2022

-Here at Random42, we are committed to upholding this philosophy and are very lucky to have many inspiring women in our team who have built successful careers within science.
+At Random42, we believe it is crucial to motivate women of all ages into the world of science.
+As a company, we are committed to upholding these principles, and we will continue supporting and recognising all the amazing women in science.
+We are fortunate to have many inspiring women in our team who have built successful careers within science.

-We would like to honour the significance of this day by celebrating Random42’s women in science, as they share their own experiences, inspirations, and thoughts on why celebrating and recognising women in science is so important.
+We commemorate this day’s significance by celebrating Random42’s women in science as they share their own experiences, thoughts, and inspirations.

 BSc (Hons) Cognitive Science – University of Westminster